A9HORA/Grapher/README.md

 Modern web applications increasingly use GraphQL APIs, but discovering the full attack surface is difficult — operations are scattered across HTTP POST bodies, minified JavaScript bundles, WebSocket connections, and persisted query systems.
 Introspection is often disabled in production, leaving pentesters blind to what queries and mutations the application actually supports.

-Grapher solves this by passively monitoring all traffic flowing through Burp Suite and automatically extracting every GraphQL operation it can find.
-It pulls operations from live HTTP requests, parses them out of compiled JavaScript bundles (including heavily minified Webpack/Rollup output), captures WebSocket-based subscriptions, and detects persisted query IDs used by Apollo, Relay, and Meta's platforms.
-Everything appears in a single sortable, filterable table inside Burp — no introspection required.
+Grapher solves this by passively monitoring all traffic flowing through Burp Suite and automatically extracting every GraphQL operation it can find — from live HTTP requests, compiled JavaScript bundles, WebSocket subscriptions, and persisted query systems.
+Everything appears in a single sortable, filterable table inside Burp.
+No introspection required.

 The extension is completely passive.
 It never modifies, replays, or injects into any request or response.
-It observes traffic, extracts operations, and presents them for the tester to act on.

 ---

 ## Key Features

 * **Automatic operation extraction** from HTTP POST/GET bodies, JavaScript files, minified bundles, and WebSocket messages
-* **Execute JS Bundles** — runs captured JavaScript files through a sandboxed Node.js VM with static variable resolution to discover dynamically assembled GraphQL operations that regex-based parsing can't reconstruct (requires Node.js)
+* **Execute JS Bundles** — runs captured JavaScript files through a sandboxed Node.js environment to discover dynamically assembled operations that static parsing can't reconstruct (requires Node.js)
-* **Inline fragment detection** — captures standalone inline fragments (`... on TypeName { ... }`) stored as JS variables, common in apps that dynamically assemble queries via `.concat()` or template literals
+* **Inline fragment detection** — captures standalone inline fragments (`... on TypeName { ... }`) stored as JS variables
-* **Meta/Relay doc_id support** — captures `doc_id`, `queryId`, and `document_id` persisted operations used by Facebook, Instagram, and Relay-based applications
+* **Meta/Relay support** — captures `doc_id`, `queryId`, and `document_id` persisted operations
-* **Send to Repeater / Intruder** — right-click any discovered operation to send it directly to Burp's testing tools with correct authentication headers, endpoint, and variable placeholders
+* **Send to Repeater / Intruder** — right-click any operation to send it with correct authentication, endpoint, and variable placeholders
-* **Smart variable placeholders** — constructs ready-to-fill variable templates based on the operation signature (`String!` → `""`, `Int` → `0`, `Boolean` → `false`, complex types → `{}`), supporting both comma-separated and space-separated variable declarations
+* **Smart variable placeholders** — generates ready-to-fill variable templates from the operation signature
-* **Inferred schema export** — generates a `.graphql` SDL file from all captured operations, ready to import into GraphQL Voyager for visual API mapping
+* **Schema export** — generates a `.graphql` SDL file for use with GraphQL Voyager
-* **CSV export and import** — save your findings and reload them in a future session without re-browsing the target
+* **CSV export and import** — save and reload findings across sessions
-* **No external dependencies** — pure Java, zero third-party libraries, single self-contained JAR
+* **Zero dependencies** — pure Java, single self-contained JAR

 ---

 ## How It Works

-Grapher registers an HTTP handler and a WebSocket handler in Burp Suite.
-As you browse the target application through Burp's proxy, Grapher inspects every request and response:
+Grapher registers handlers in Burp Suite that inspect traffic as you browse:

-**HTTP requests** are checked for GraphQL POST bodies and GET parameters.
-The JSON body is parsed to extract the operation type, name, variables, and any persisted query hashes.
-This runs inline in the request handler since it's fast string matching.
+**HTTP requests** are checked for GraphQL POST bodies and GET parameters, extracting operation types, names, variables, and persisted query hashes.

-**HTTP responses** with JavaScript content types are passed to a background thread where Grapher runs regex-based extraction against the full JS content.
-It looks for template literals, property assignments, compact operations, Relay compiled module nodes (`{kind:"Request",name:"...",id:"..."}`), and Meta's `queryID`/`doc_id` fields.
-The background thread prevents large JS bundles from blocking Burp's UI.
+**HTTP responses** containing JavaScript are parsed in a background thread to extract embedded GraphQL operations from compiled JS bundles.

-**WebSocket messages** sent from client to server are checked for GraphQL payloads using the `graphql-ws` and `subscriptions-transport-ws` message formats.
+**WebSocket messages** are checked for GraphQL subscription payloads.

-The same operation discovered from different sources (for example, an HTTP POST to /graphql and a JS file at /static/app.js) appears as separate entries because they carry different context — the HTTP entry has the real request with auth headers, while the JS entry shows where in the codebase the operation lives.
-Operations from the same source and endpoint are deduplicated to prevent table flooding during active testing.
+Operations discovered from different sources appear as separate entries — an HTTP POST entry has the real request with auth headers, while a JS entry shows where in the codebase the operation lives.
+Duplicate operations from the same source and endpoint are merged.

-When you right-click a finding and choose "Send to Repeater," Grapher constructs a proper GraphQL POST request using a real endpoint it observed during your browsing session.
-The constructed request carries the correct Host header, cookies, authorization tokens, and any custom headers the target expects — because it copies them from a real request template.
-The `gqlOp=` URL parameter is automatically updated to match the operation being sent.
-For `doc_id` operations, the request body uses `{"doc_id":"..."}` format instead of `{"query":"..."}`.
+When you send a finding to Repeater, Grapher constructs a proper GraphQL POST request using a real endpoint it observed during your session, carrying the correct headers, cookies, and authentication tokens.

 ---